 How to Extract TAR.ZSTD Files on Mac

 UnFox extracts TAR.ZSTD archives on Mac by handling both the Zstandard decompression and TAR extraction in one operation.
-TAR.ZSTD combines TAR archiving with Zstandard compression, offering an excellent balance of compression ratio and decompression speed. macOS does not include native support for this format.
+TAR.ZSTD combines TAR archiving with Zstandard compression, offering an excellent balance of compression ratio and decompression speed. macOS does not include native support for this format, but UnFox is a free archive extractor for Mac that handles it seamlessly.

 What Is a TAR.ZSTD File?